Lobz/modding-Rimworld-tutorial/lesson3.md

 That's it for this lesson.
 If you want to browse the code for mods that add things to the game, you can find dozens of them on github.com, for example, many of the Vanilla Expanded mods.
 In fact, if you want to make and publish your own mods, I highly recommend setting up a github and uploading them.
 Just as you can learn tons by reading and reusing code from other mods, maybe other people will also use your code as a reference to make their own mods.

-Next lesson will take a detour into how to make your mods compatible with several versions of Rimworld, and after that, we will look into how to male mods compatible with other mods, when you are altering the same things, or when you want to build up on other mods' work.
+Next lesson will take a detour into [how to make your mods compatible with several versions of Rimworld](lesson4.md), and after that, we will look into how to make mods compatible with other mods, when you are altering the same things, or when you want to build up on other mods' work.